moonline/UW.Olivos-Roche/Paper.rst

 More commercial activity
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Adjust regulations to ease the opening of cafes or small shops around transit stops, could increase the activities around these places, and make them safer.
-It also may help to reduce the amount of trips people do, as they can by stuff for their basic needs on their way home.
+Enhanced regulations could ease the opening of cafes or small shops around transit stops, increase the activities around these places, and make them safer.
+It also may help to reduce the amount of trips people do, as they can cover their basic shopping needs on their way home.